Bovey Castle Golf Club – Dartmoor Darling

 While a round of golf at Bovey Castle is certainly not cheap during the summer (£70) I think it is probably about par for the course given its location and quality.

-If you’re a member at many UK clubs then you should be able to get a significant discount off the green fee with your county card and I’ve also noticed that the course has started appearing on GolfNow at some much more tempting rates!
+If you’re a member of many UK clubs then you should be able to get a significant discount on the green fee with your county card and I’ve also noticed that the course has started appearing on GolfNow at some much more tempting rates!

 Certainly, this is a course that most people would enjoy and I would definitely like to have another crack at it!
 There’s lots of water to catch you out and the course was in great condition.

 Yes, the front 9 is the more memorable of the two but do most golfers want 450-yard par-4s all the time?
 Yes, the front 9 is the more memorable of the two but do most golfers want 450-yard par-4s all the time?
 I think overall the course wasn’t stunning because several holes on the back nine were a little meh but even the best golf courses often have the odd dud during the 18 holes.

 In addition to Bovey Castle Golf Club, J F Abercromby is also responsible for Worplesdon, The Addington and Coombe Hill.

 If you are in the Newton Abbot area then it is well worth playing.
 For those lucky enough to be able to fly in to Devon the nearest airport would be Exeter.

 Frequently Asked Questions [FAQ]

 Which courses have been designed by JF Abercromby?

 Aside from Bovey Castle, Abercromby designed Worplesdon, The Addington, Coombe Hill, West Byfleet, Knole Park, Mill Hill.